jbhati305/Multi-Robot-Exploration-and-Patrolling/README.md

 Contributing
 Feel free to fork the repository and submit pull requests.
 Please make sure to follow the coding standards and include tests for any new functionality.

-## License
-This project is licensed under the IITR License - see the LICENSE file for details

-This markdown code is ready to be placed in a `README.md` file.
-Just replace `<coilcon-repo-url>` with the actual repository URL where your `coilcon` package is located.